stackbit-projects/super-zucchini-00024/src/pages/index.md

       1. Upload your PDF, just as you would like to be posted in the letter

-      2. Fill in address details, like the return and destination address
+      2. Fill in address details, the return and destination address

       3. Confirm your purchase